quadvvvv/ModelEarth-community-zipcodes/README.md

 - **Exporter Scripts** (`industries/naics/duck_zipcode_db/exporter`): These scripts manage the export of data to CSV format.

-**Deprecated Files**: Any deprecated files have been moved to a `deprecated` subfolder within their original location.
-If you need to use these files, ensure to reference them from the new location and update any relevant code accordingly.
+**Deprecated Files**: Any deprecated files have been moved to a `deprecated` folder in the repo.
+If you need to use these files, ensure to create a new branch and move them back to the original location for testing or other purpose.

 For detailed information on the configuration of the *data management workflow* (GitHub Actions), please refer to the [Data Management Workflow README](.github/README.md).